microsoft/fluentui/packages/react-accordion/etc/react-accordion.api.md

 import type { ComponentProps } from '@fluentui/react-utilities';
 import type { ComponentState } from '@fluentui/react-utilities';
 import type { Context } from '@fluentui/react-context-selector';
-import type { ElementShorthandProps } from '@fluentui/react-utilities';
+import type { IntrinsicShorthandProps } from '@fluentui/react-utilities';
 import { NoLegacyRef } from '@fluentui/react-utilities';
 import type { ObjectShorthandProps } from '@fluentui/react-utilities';
 import * as React_2 from 'react';